nuttblog/nuttblog.github.io/about.md

 This blog is a deliberate migration.
 I'm moving my most meaningful work to this space — leaving behind the noise, keeping only what endures.
 Faster.
 Cleaner.
 Quieter.

 No algorithms to chase.
 No metrics to watch.
 Just writing that matters to me, living somewhere it can breathe.

-Status: Migrating the archives.
-Building the future.
----